Criminal Minds season 14

 The fourteenth season of Criminal Minds was ordered on May 12, 2018, by CBS with an order of 15 episodes.
-The season premiered on October 3, 2018 and concluded on February 6, 2019.
+The season premiered on October 3, 2018, and concluded on February 6, 2019.
 The season also featured the milestone 300th episode, which served as the season premiere.
+This is the first season since season 11 not to feature Shemar Moore as Derek Morgan, who was now busy starring in S.W.A.T..